Tylrin/Bot-Bot-Discord-Bot/README.md

-# Bot-Bot-Discord-Bot
+# Bot-Bot Discord-Bot
 This is a project of a basic discord bot.
-It's open source so feel free to copy or clone the code.
+It is meant to be a pretty generic and bear bones discord bot that serves a starting ground for more custom bots.